mozilla-mobile/mozilla-vpn-client/README.md

 ```
 cd build/bin
-sudo ./mozillavpn-daemon
+sudo ./mozillavpn linuxdaemon &
 ./mozillavpn
 ```

-mozillavpn-daemon needs privileged access and so if you do not run as root, you will get an authentication prompt every time you try to reconnect the vpn.
+mozillavpn linuxdaemon needs privileged access and so if you do not run as root, you will get an authentication prompt every time you try to reconnect the vpn.

 ### MacOS